Events

 Sally Maher is the founder of the consulting group S Maher Consulting, a premier medical device consulting organization.
 Ms. Maher served on the Board of Directors for ACell Inc. Previously she served as the interim Chief Operating Officer for ACell Inc. Before that she was Vice President of Regulatory and Clinical Affairs at Edwards Lifesciences, Critical Care.
 She has more than 30 years of medical device and combination product experience in regulatory, clinical, reimbursement, healthcare compliance, and product development.

-Jessica Ringel, Partner, FDA and Life Sciences, King & Spalding
+Elaine Tseng, Partner, King & Spalding

 Hear From Us